CattyMeowy/swifticat.github.io/rules.md

 If you have any suggestions for the server make sure you tell me in the #suggestions channel :)

+# - Media -

+**8. Do not post sexually suggestive or explicit media.**

+Media designed to sexually arouse the viewer is not allowed here.

+  `8a.
+Media containing naturalistic nudity is allowed within an educational context.`

+Media that is non-sexual but contains nudity is fine if it has context (e.g. body painting, traditional native cultures).

+  `8b.
+Artistic nudity is allowed if it is historical only.`

+Images of naked statues or historical artworks are allowed.
+Users are not allowed to post OC content containing nudity.

+**9. Do not post extremely violent content.**

+Please don't post real life death or game clips focused on blood or gore.

+  `9a.
+Do not post media from a game or a movie that is rated R18+ or higher.`

+You may check content ratings at https://classification.gov.au.
+Despite what country you live in, this Discord server is Australian, so the Australian rating system is used.

+  `9b.
+Do not post media from a game or a movie that is banned from Australia.`

+If you feel what you're about to post may be controversial, check at https://classification.gov.au and check the "Include adult and Refused Classification material" box.
+If the content you would like to post is rated X18+ or RC, please do not post it.

+**10. Please don't loophole profanity using media clips.**

+Attempting to post clips with F word+ profanity may result in a jail.

+  `10a.
+General profanity from games are excluded.`

+Quips and voice lines containing F word+ profanity are allowed if it is during gameplay and not during a cutscene.

+**11. Don't post media with illegal substance depictions unless used in a reasonable context.**

+Title is self explanatory; just generally posting illegal substances is not allowed unless you have context behind it.
+Methods on how to use or make illegal substances are not allowed, even if they are fake.

+  `11a.
+Drug depictions from games are excluded.`

+Games depicting drugs or drug references without actual drug use is allowed.
+If a game contains hard drug use, please do not post media related to it.

+**12. Depictions of gambling are not allowed unless there is reasonable context.**

+Please do not post media containing gambling without context.

 # - Penalties -
 Failure to comply with rules may result in a penalty.
 Here are a list of penalties and how they're obtained: